CHAMPS Hosts Network Meeting for International Leaders in Prevention of Child Mortality and Global Health

 Maputo, Mozambique, November 2017

-The 2nd Annual CHAMPS Network Meeting will take place November 13-15, 2017 in Maputo, Mozambique.
-The three-day meeting provides an opportunity for mortality prevention surveillance experts to share lessons learned and to make recommendations that will build upon the efforts to improve health outcomes to prevent childhood mortality.
+The 2nd Annual CHAMPS Network Meeting took place November 13-15, 2017 in Maputo, Mozambique.
+The three-day meeting provided an opportunity for mortality prevention surveillance experts to share lessons learned and to make recommendations that will build upon CHAMPS' efforts to improve health outcomes to prevent childhood mortality

 The CHAMPS Network has a total of six sites: Harar, Ethiopia; Baliakandi, Bangladesh; Soweto, South Africa; Bamako, Mali; Manhiça, Mozambique, and Kisumu and Siaya, Kenya.
 At each of its sites CHAMPS implements a series of scientific processes to collect, analyze, and interpret physical and clinical data that help determine definitive causes of death for children under five years old.
 Information from CHAMPS is used to drive action to reduce child deaths, contribute to long term policy and decision making, and ultimately contribute to reduced child mortality in these vulnerable areas.